expresspigeon/blog/src/content/kb/editor/adding-google-map.md

 # Adding a Google Map

-Embedding Google Maps into your newsletters gives your contacts clear directions to your event or physical location.
+Embedding Google Maps into your templates gives your contacts clear directions to your event or physical location.
 The resulting image will contain a link to Google Maps, which they can use for navigation.